ProdOrDev/Liam/README.md

 # Liam

-A Game Boy emulator written in Rust 🦀.
+A Game Boy Advance emulator written in Rust 🦀.